 Carbon brush and terminal

-At one end of the DC gear motor is the carbon brush and terminal.
+DC gear motor is the carbon brush and terminal.
 They exist at the other end, and the rotor exists at the end of the motor housing.
 The carbon brushes transfer current to the inverter and are made of graphite.
 The terminal is where the battery is attached to the motor and sends current to spin the rotor.